 The Mega Drive version was developed by Probe Entertainment.
 Differences from the Arcade version include a limited color pallette, reduced voice samples, and original game music.
 Gameplay speed is slightly increased.
 In the place of Goro's Lair is a slightly modified portal stage, which replaces the reds and oranges with blue.
 The game endings have also been reduced to text which scrolls across the screen as the winning player poses in Shao Kahns Arena.
 There are some easter eggs that are exclusive to this version such as the Oooh Nasty debug option which replaces the Dan Forden Toasty image with a kids drawing and gives Raiden a "Fergality" special move.

-Mortal Kombat II (known as Mortal Kombat II: Kyuukyoku Shinken in Japan) was ported to the 32X by Probe Entertainment, the same company behind the Genesis version of the same game.
+Mortal Kombat II (known as Mortal Kombat II: Kyuukyoku Shinken in Japan) was ported to the 32X by Probe Entertainment, the same company behind the Mega Drive version of the same game.
 The original port was first released in the United States on December 4, 1994 in time for the Christmas season.
 A revision fixing minor programming issues and bugs that were most likely not addressed due to the Christmas deadline was released in January 1995.
 The game was released in Europe and Japan in 1995.

 The port received many lukewarm reviews due to its inferior soundtrack, but is preferred by some over the SNES version for it's tight controls.